Carina-P/Skiers-Destinations/README.md

 ### Some of the bugs
 **Example of solved bugs:**
-- **Synchronously** creating clusters and markers, in map, with information, is depended on **asynchronously fetching** of information, is done first.
-For each resort fetched asynchronously both snowreport information and then weather forecast must be fetched asynchronously.
-Important that everything is fetched in right order otherwise it does not work.
-Solved by using fetch.then and Promise.all.
+- Problem with **synchronously** creating clusters and markers, in the map, using information that needs to be **asynchronously fetched** first.
+For each resort fetched asynchronously both snowreport information and then weather forecast must be fetched asynchronously from different resourses.
+And it is important to know that each fetch is done before next one starts.
+This was solved by using fetch.then and Promise.all.
-- To be able to **calculate average rating** the **number of persons** that has voted has to be known.
+- To be able to **calculate average rating** the **number of persons** that have voted has to be known.
-- User **could submit/email ratings** when **no votes** where casted.
+- User **could submit/email ratings** when **no votes** were casted.
 - Placeholder of textarea in "wish-resort"-form did not show.
 It was due to spaces and linebreak between end of closing tag for textarea> and beginning of closing tag for </textarea.